dotnet/csharpstandard/standard/statements.md

 The value of a local variable is obtained in an expression using a *simple_name* ([§12.8.4](expressions.md#1284-simple-names)).
 A local variable shall be definitely assigned ([§9.4](variables.md#94-definite-assignment)) at each location where its value is obtained.

 The scope of a local variable declared in a *local_variable_declaration* is the block in which the declaration occurs.
 It is an error to refer to a local variable in a textual position that precedes the *local_variable_declarator* of the local variable.
-Within the scope of a local variable, it is a compile-time error to declare another local variable or constant with the same name.
+Within the scope of a local variable, it is a compile-time error to declare another local variable, local function or constant with the same name.

 A local variable declaration that declares multiple variables is equivalent to multiple declarations of single variables with the same type and *ref_kind*.